szabogabor91/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 ---
-layout: gimlet-stack
+layout: docs
-title: Bootstrap your first stack
+title: Make Kubernetes an application platform with Gimlet Stack
 lastUpdated: 2021-05-26
 image: gimlet-stack.png
-tags: [gimlet-stack]
+tags: [docs]
 ---

-# Bootstrap your first stack
+# Make Kubernetes an application platform with Gimlet Stack

 In this tutorial you will install